w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

     4. Try parse sampling bit of `flags`:  2 characters from third dash.
        Following with either end of string or a dash.
 If all three values were parsed successfully - implementation should use them.
 Implementation MUST NOT parse or assume anything about any fields unknown for this version.
 Implementation MUST use these fields to construct the new `traceparent` field according to the highest version of the specification known to the implementation (in this specification it is `00`).

-## Tracestate field
+## HTTP-Header `tracestate`

 The  HTTP header field `tracestate` carries information about a requests position in multiple distributed tracing graphs.
 This header complements `traceparent`.

-### Rules
-* Platforms and libraries MUST expect this header name in any casing and SHOULD send it in lower case.
+Platforms and libraries MUST expect this header name in any casing and SHOULD send it in lower case.

 ### Header value